2018/19 | Conestoga College

 In some programs, it is possible to recognize prior learning of skills, knowledge, or competencies that have been acquired through employment, formal and informal education, non-formal learning or other life experiences.
 Prior learning must be measureable at the required academic level and meet Conestoga standards of achievement for current courses (e.g., through a challenge exam).

-The core competencies for licensed paralegals, as described by the Law Society of Upper Canada, and delivered through Conestoga's Graduate Certificate in Paralegal Studies, typically involve the capacity to demonstrate skill sets such as: advocacy; trial/hearing presentations; cross examinations; and other skills related to "thinking on one's feet" to address complex scenarios in dynamic situations.
+The core competencies for licensed paralegals, as described by the Law Society of Ontario, and delivered through Conestoga's Graduate Certificate in Paralegal Studies, typically involve the capacity to demonstrate skill sets such as: advocacy; trial/hearing presentations; cross examinations; and other skills related to "thinking on one's feet" to address complex scenarios in dynamic situations.
 For these reasons, the Paralegal program does not currently grant exemptions from a paralegal course based on a student's prior work experience (PLAR).

 General Education / Breadth Electives

 The purpose of diploma General Education electives and Degree Breadth electives is to provide graduates with the skills and knowledge to succeed not just in their chosen career fields, but in all life paths.
 Working collaboratively with your program, General Education and Degree Breadth elective courses help develop the critical and creative thinking skills, civic engagement and knowledge of the broader world of arts, culture and science that helps make you more reflective, creative, and effective in your own life.

 All Ontario College Diploma, Ontario College Advanced Diploma, and Degree programs at Conestoga require students to complete general education electives / interdisciplinary breadth.

 More information on these courses can be found at www.conestogac.on.ca/electives.

 In order to resolve any concerns which may arise during a course, field placement or relating to the program overall, students are encouraged to resolve issues or concerns informally at the program level prior to proceeding to a formal appeal.